Your browser does not support script Leica 35mm Summicron lenses reviews, sample photos and their history - Thorsten Overgaard's Leica Sites

 Which lens to own first? - Another classic Leica lens

-Most Leica users have one lens they use 95% of the time, so you don't have to aim at getting "all the lenses" as you often do when you own a SLR camera system.
+Most Leica users have one lens they use 95% of the time, so you don't have to aim at getting "all the lenses" as you often do when you own an SLR camera system.
 It's true that there are many beautiful Leica lenses, and it's also true that you tend to get more than one.
 But in reality, all you use is one.

-Ther is also the possibility of going with one of the new f/2.4 or f/2.5 Summarit lenses.
-The 50mm Summarit is an extremely well-designed lens, and so is the 35mm Summarit f/2.4.
+There is also the possibility of going with one of the new f/2.4 or f/2.5 Summarit lenses.
+The 50mm Summarit (2007) was an extremely well-designed lens, and so was the 35mm Summarit f/2.4 (2007).

 Which hood for the Leica 35mm Summicron-M ASHP f/2.0..?